lineartimer/WebAppStarterPack/README.md

 Both the database and the container apps are created with settings that make it as cheap as possible to run them.
 This comes with the trade-off that the database is paused after 15 minutes of inactivity and the containers can also scale down to zero instances.

-This means that the first time the frontend is called after a certain amount of inactivity, it will take several seconds to load and even then it will probably display the error page because the database might need as much as a few minutes to start.
+This means that the first time the frontend is loaded after a certain amount of inactivity, it will take several seconds to load and even then it will probably display the error page because the database might need as much as a few minutes to start.
 But once the resources are up and running, everything should work fine.

 In the unlikely case it doesn't, go to the Containers and under Monitoring -> Log Stream, you can check the terminal of both the backend and the frontend - just make sure to select the 'Application' category instead of 'System', which is selected by default.
-Then, you can log diagnostic messages using Console.Writeline or console.log.
+Then, feel free to add diagnostic messages using Console.Writeline or console.log.

 Happy coding! 🙂